Orthosymplectic Yangians: RTT orthosymplectic Yangians

 \section{RTT orthosymplectic Yangians}

-In this section, we recall the definition of RTT (extended) Yangians of $\fosp(V)$ and their basic properties.
-We establish the key rank-reduction result in Theorem~\ref{thm:embedding}.
-We also prove Lemma~\ref{lem:ef-com-tl} and explain the relevance of the defining relations for $A$-type super Yangians to the present setup.
+In this section, we recall the definition of the RTT (extended) Yangians of $\fosp(V)$ and their basic properties.
+We establish the key rank-reduction result in Theorem~\ref{thm:embedding}, prove Lemma~\ref{lem:ef-com-tl}, and explain the relevance of the defining relations for super $A$-type Yangians to the present setup.